 6. Why can't the Gospel of Thomas, an eyewitness account, be considered

-just as or more authoritative as the other Gospels?
+just as, or more authoritative than the other Gospels?

 Issues of Consistency

 1. Can we treat the bible as an organic whole,